NICMx/Jool/en/install-mod.md

 ### DKMS

 DKMS is a framework for kernel module management.
-It is optional but recommended (reasons at [Compilation and Installation](#compilation-and-installation)).
+It is optional but recommended (reasons [below](#compilation-and-installation)).

 {% highlight bash %}
 # apt-get install dkms